How to Install WordPress?

 If you successfully installed WordPress, the login will prompt.

-This has been a guide on how to install WordPress Here we have discussed the Instructions and steps to install WordPress.
+This has been a guide on how to install WordPress.
+Here we have discussed the basic instructions and step by step to install WordPress.
 You may also look at the following article to learn more –